Puppy Timeline: How Puppies Grow up to Be Dogs

 The fourth week in the puppy timeline is also when puppies begin forming emotional attachments and bonds with the people around them.
 While it's still too early to separate a pup from their mother and littermates, this is a great time to start getting to know the puppy you intend to adopt.

 Although puppies start learning about the world and the social order within their litter by week three, weeks four through twelve make up a crucial window for socialization that will make the difference between a pup growing into a well-adjusted dog or one with emotional and behavioral problems.
 The earlier puppies in this stage of development can start meeting new people, interacting with other pets (but you'll want to make sure these pups are also vaccinated and have gone through their vet checks so as to not expose your puppy to anything), exploring the world, and gaining new and positive experiences, the better.

 According to the American Kennel Club, puppies should start receiving vaccinations between six and eight weeks.
 By the time a puppy is ready to be adopted, they should already be vaccinated for distemper, parvovirus, and parainfluenza.
 A pup will be ready for his next round of vaccinations between ten and twelve weeks of age.

 11. When Puppies Can Start Being House-Trained

 By week seven, says Dogtime, a puppy has developed the physical coordination and muscle control necessary to begin house-training.
 Accidents are still likely.
-His muscles continue to develop and he gains new neural pathways that help him understand how and where to properly relieve himself.
+Their muscles continue to develop and they gain new neural pathways that help them understand how and where to properly relieve himself.

 12. When Puppies Are Ready to Adopt